Skip to content

 /// [actionType] action type

-/// [property] additional property parameter (optional)
+/// [property] additional property parameters (optional)

 Future<void> startAction(String actionName, String actionType,